websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/upgrading-search-infrastructure.md

 ## Upgrading Liferay Enterprise Search on Liferay 7.2 and 7.3

 Because LES and its apps are bundled with Liferay 7.4, these steps are only required if upgrading to Liferay 7.2 or 7.3.
-Follow the [basic upgrade steps](#upgrading-a-liferay-system-using-elasticsearch-7), then consider the following:
+Follow the [basic upgrade steps](#upgrading-a-liferay-system-using-elasticsearch-7), then these optional steps:

 1. Install a Kibana version that matches the Elasticsearch version, if you are currently using [Kibana and Monitoring](../../../liferay-enterprise-search/monitoring-elasticsearch.md).

 1. Install and configure the LES applications applicable to your setup and version.
 See the [LES Compatibility Matrix](https://help.liferay.com/hc/en-us/articles/360016511651#Liferay-Enterprise-Search) for details.

 ## Test the Upgraded Search Experience